The Getty

 Make Guide Terms consistent with other divisions in the same or a similar hierarchy.
 Use established types of guide term consistently throughout the AAT, such as when particular characteristics of division, such as form and function, are applicable.
 Three recurrent guide terms are <...by form>, <...by function>, and <...by location or context>.

-• by form: Use this guide term level to collocate terms for images and objects that are distinguishable by their physical form or by the manner in which they are presented.
+• by form: Use this guide term level to collocate concepts for images and objects that are distinguishable by their physical form or by the manner in which they are presented.
 In general, if an object is identified by sight, then it is located under a "by form" guide term.

-• by function: Use this guide term level to collocate terms for objects that are distinguishable by the particular purpose for which they are designed or used.
+• by function: Use this guide term level to collocate concepts for objects that are distinguishable by the particular purpose for which they are designed or used.
 If an object is identifiable by its intended use, it is placed under a "by function" guide term.

-• by location or context: Use this guide term level to collocate terms for objects that are distinguishable by their use or application within a particular physical location.
+• by location or context: Use this guide term level to collocate concepts for objects that are distinguishable by their use or application within a particular physical location.
 If an object is identifiable by association with specific surroundings, it is placed under a "by location" guide term.

 • others: Use additional guide term levels as needed to maintain consistency.
 The nature of certain subject areas may require the use of subject-specific guide terms, such as <...by method of representation> in the Visual Works hierarchy.